swiss-territorial-data-lab/treedet-toolkit/src/batch_processing/README_batch_processing.md

 ![image](https://user-images.githubusercontent.com/93572721/142226467-7bf06b84-4fbc-48f9-aa50-1311c6558d85.png)

+For inputs 7 and 8, make sure you have selected the option to add multiple files for those particular inputs, by ticking the "Multiple values" checkbox.

 Run the tool in arcgis, and you should get a bunch of .yaml files in your selected output folder.

 You can then use batchEv.py (inside the batch_processing folder) to run the detection algorithm on all of these .yaml config files all at once.